vojtapolasek/vojtux/Readme.md

 # What is it about?

 This repository contains resources concerning unofficial Linux distribution aimed at visually impaired users.
 This distribution is called Vojtux.
-It is based on first name of the main contributor; Vojtech.
+The name is based on first name of the main contributor; Vojtech.

 The repo currently contains Kickstart files to create a live media image with accessible environment.
 This image can be later used to install the system on a device.
-It contains kickstart files to build the distro with English or Czech language selected.
+The repo contains kickstart files to build the live image with English language.
+It also contains  files which are used to build RPM packages which are not part of Fedora and they are used in this distro.
+Resulting RPM packages are present in the [Vojtux Copr repository](https://copr.fedorainfracloud.org/coprs/tyrylu/vojtux-apps/).

-The live media is currently based on Fedora 38.
+The live media is currently based on Fedora 41.

 ## Building live media ISO